No. 1 SC women beat No. 2 UConn 73-57 to solidify top spot | Times Leader

 Paige Bueckers, UConn’s sophomore sensation, had 19 points to lead the Huskies, who had won nine of the 10 previous meetings between the schools.

-With the championship game taking place around the same time the poll is released each Monday, the AP decided to so it would reflect the outcome – the second time since the poll began in 1976 that it has been delayed.
+With the championship game taking place around the same time the poll is released each Monday, the AP decided to delay the poll for a day so it would reflect the outcome – the second time since the poll began in 1976 that it has been delayed.

 The only other time also involved UConn.
 The second-ranked Huskies were playing No. 1 Tennessee on Jan.
 16, 1995, in the first meeting of their storied rivalry.
 The Huskies pulled off the upset victory and moved to No. 1 for the first time in school history.